bifravst/bifravst/docs/aws/DeviceCredentials.md

 ## Connect with the device

+### Using the simulator

 Run this script to connect to the broker using the previously generated certificate:

 	node dist/scripts/connect.js <id of your device>

 This script also provides a browser-based UI which you can use to simulate sensor data.

+### Using a real device

+In order to connect you also need the [AWS IoT Root certificate](https://www.amazontrust.com/repository/AmazonRootCA1.pem).